Priming Lightweight Access Points Prior to Deployment

 Step 11 Repeat Steps 4 to 9 for each access point.

-When you successfully complete the configuration priming of all your access points, ensure Master setting is disabled on your controller.
+When you successfully complete the configuration priming of all your access points, ensure the Master setting is disabled on your controller.
 Also you can begin deploying the access points to their final destinations.